 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 There is no better way to get back to nature and really discover your destination than by exploring the wilderness.

 Some travelers think they can trek out into the scrub without adequate preparation, but this is always a huge mistake.
 Even the most hardened hikers adequately prepare before setting off for a hike, and you should too.

 Here's what you need to know to stay safe while hiking solo.

-Once you have your essentials, there are a few extra bits and pieces that could help you along the way, depending on the length and level of danger of the trail you are walking or hiking.
+Once you have your essentials, there are a few extra bits and pieces that could help you along the way, depending on the length and level of danger of the trail you are hiking.

 A good pack is vital for a safe trip – but it is also a question of equipment versus mobility.
 You want a pack what will suit your requirements, but also make sure you aren't too weighed down by your backpack so you are free to move and walk without hurting yourself.

 If you are planning a trek, short or long, you already have an idea of where you will be – make sure that at least one other person knows this too.